VentraIP vs SiteGround Australia (2026): AU-Owned vs Google Cloud

 3-Year Total Cost Comparison

-The gap between VentraIP and SiteGround StartUp over three years is roughly $660.
-Between VentraIP and GrowBig, it’s over $1,140.
+The gap between VentraIP and SiteGround StartUp over three years is roughly A$378.
+Between VentraIP and GrowBig, it's around A$720 - before GST is added to SiteGround's totals.

 That's not a rounding error - it's a meaningful annual business expense.
 SiteGround's introductory pricing is legitimate marketing strategy, but too many site owners get caught off guard when the renewal invoice arrives.